The architecture of the brain comes to represent the architecture of the social environment

 Whole-System therapeutic models have been shown to have a significant impact on achieving positive outcomes in trauma services.
 They are especially important in services for children and young people who have suffered from trauma and other adversities.
 In some countries, governments will not place children and young people with organizations unless they have a clear research-informed model.

 Patrick has a deep understanding of therapeutic model development, organisation dynamics and leadership.
 I continue to draw on his teachings in my senior management position to this day and he is a go-to mentor, skillful at facilitating self-reflection.

 Emma Griffiths - CEO at Gloucestershire Counselling Service, UK

 Organizations who provide residential and foster care services for children and young people can all benefit from this.
 The Model Development can be carried out online for organizations anywhere in the world.
 On-site visits can also be arranged to support the project.

-- A high-quality model will help consolidate the organization as a centre of excellence - attracting referrals, funding and capable staff.
+- A high-quality model will further consolidate the organization’s position as a market leader.
+This will help attract referrals, funding and good quality staff.

-- A model creates a shared language, which helps integrate different professional disciplines.
+- A model creates a shared language and processes.
+This helps integrate different professional disciplines.

-- It is a helpful way of reviewing organization culture and practice.
+- The development work is a helpful way of reviewing and strengthening the organization’s culture and practice.

-- The involvement of stakeholders in the process leads to a high level of ownership and engagement.
+- The involvement of the organization in the creation process leads to a high level of engagement and ownership.

 How does it work?